progit/progit/it/05-distributed-git/01-chapter5.markdown

 Other maintainers prefer to rebase or cherry-pick contributed work on top of their master branch, rather than merging it in, to keep a mostly linear history.
 When you have work in a topic branch and have determined that you want to integrate it, you move to that branch and run the rebase command to rebuild the changes on top of your current master (or `develop`, and so on) branch.
 If that works well, you can fast-forward your `master` branch, and you’ll end up with a linear project history.

 The other way to move introduced work from one branch to another is to cherry-pick it.
 A cherry-pick in Git is like a rebase for a single commit.
 It takes the patch that was introduced in a commit and tries to reapply it on the branch you’re currently on.
 This is useful if you have a number of commits on a topic branch and you want to integrate only one of them, or if you only have one commit on a topic branch and you’d prefer to cherry-pick it rather than run rebase.
-For example, suppose you have a project that looks like Figure 5-26.
+For example, suppose you have a project that looks like Figura 5-26.

 Insert 18333fig0526.png
-Figure 5-26.
+Figura 5-26.
 Example history before a cherry pick.

 If you want to pull commit `e43a6` into your master branch, you can run